 - Non-SUNY Empire graduate students with a bachelor’s degree from an accredited institution may enroll in the course by following the graduate nondegree study process.

-The micro credential Pathways for MGMT: 6003 Corporate Board Leadership – Personal Branding, is one of three courses offered by SUNY Empire State College as part of the Women’s Leadership Academy.
-The other two course are:
+The three courses offered by SUNY Empire State College as part of the Women’s Leadership Academy are:

 The success of a corporate board depends on the skills of its members.
 The governing board of an organization holds an extraordinary responsibility for establishing the organization’s strategic direction around stakeholder needs and organizing a management structure designed to execute the strategy that capitalizes on the endeavors of the organization.
 This course will identify the skills needed to secure a successfully functioning corporate board and pathways in which individuals can develop key leadership competencies.
 Some of the competencies associated with serving on a corporate board include the ability to guide the mission, purpose, vision, and core values of the organization; develop a management structure and select a well-functioning executive staff; drive the strategic goals of the organization; monitor and evaluate all facets of organizational performance; maintain fiduciary responsibility; and ensure compliance with legal, ethical, and regulatory standards.
 MGMT 6001 will discuss each of these competencies and their importance for corporate board members.
 This course is offered as a standalone course or as an elective in the MBA in Business Management.